-On a side note, Lori Graham, who is a beautiful knitter, inspired my own set of Sven & Solveig dolls.
+On a side note, Lori Graham, who is a beautiful knitter, is inspired my own set of Sven & Solveig dolls.
 Check out Lori's dolls right here on her inspiring Instagram feed: loritimesfive

-Note from Susan: I knit the dolls in the photos with our Wisconsin Woolen Spun Fingering Weight on a US size 2 needles, at a gauge of 7.5 stitches per inch in stockinette stitch.
+Note from Susan: I knit the dolls in the photos with our Wisconsin Woolen Spun Fingering Weight on US size 2 needles, at a gauge of 7.5 stitches per inch in stockinette stitch.
 For reference, my dolls measure 10-inches in height without the stocking caps.

 The Kit Includes:

 - Half-skeins of the following colors in our Wisconsin Woolen Spun Fingering Weight: Birch, Sherwood, Penny, Hawthorn, Quaker Gray, Laurel, and Jam.
 The kit also includes a mini-skein of Buttercream which is an exclusive colorway for Solveig's braids and a mini-skein of Blushing to use for Solveig's colorwork sweater and her smile.
 The kit contains enough yarn to make both dolls with more than plenty left over.